Ink wash animation: The Cowboy's Flute (1963)

+The Deer's Bell (1982)

+Directed by Wu Qiang and Tang Cheng, an old man and his granddaughter rescue an injured young deer.
+The girl and the young deer develop a close relationship.
+After the recovery, the deer returns to the wild.
+Feeling sad, the girl puts a bell on the deer.
+Disappearing into the mountain valley, the deer's bell continues to echo.

 Feeling from Mountain and Water (1988)

 Named after a phrase for landscape painting, Feeling from Mountain and Water became the last water-ink animation.
 The film tells the simple tale of an impoverished elderly zither musician and a young boy.
 The zither musician falls ill on his way back home.
 The boy kindly takes him to his house and takes care of the musician.
 To thank the boy, the musician begins to teach the boy the zither and becomes his mentor and friend.
 The film eschews dialogue, yet the animation and music make the film rich in emotion and philosophical ideas.

 The 18-minute film is regarded by many as the masterpiece of Chinese ink-wash animation.
 The musical accompaniment of the film is mainly featured by zither, however, "some of the most moving moments of the film unfold purely through the image to the sound of rushing winds or total silence".